advanced-js/syllabus/README.md

 ## Statements on Plagiarism

-### SCPS

 > "Plagiarism refers to the use of another's ideas, information, language, or writing, when done without proper acknowledgment of the original source." http://www.dlsu.edu.ph/library/webliography/subject/plagiarism.asp

-> DLSU considers Plagiarism a major offense subject to the following corrective measures and formative interventions:
+> DLSU considers plagiarism a major offense subject to the following corrective measures and formative interventions:

 * Probation for such time and under such conditions as the Student Discipline Formation Board (SDFB) or University Panel for Case Conference (UPCC) may determine <sup>1</sup>
 * Suspension for such time and under such conditions as the SDFB or UPCC may determine.